kuutamolabs/kuutamod/docs/stakenet-on-aws-lab.md

 Name: river
 ```

-where `name` is the kuutamo node id.
+where `Name` is the kuutamo node id.

 ---
 #### Next Steps